Stonehenge: Stonehenge 1 (c. 3100 BC)

 In 2013, a team of archaeologists, led by Parker Pearson, excavated more than 50,000 cremated bone fragments, from 63 individuals, buried at Stonehenge.
 These remains were originally buried individually in the Aubrey holes, but were exhumed in 1920 during an excavation by William Hawley, who considered them unimportant and in 1935 re-buried them together in one hole, Aubrey Hole 7.
 Physical and chemical analysis of the remains has shown that the cremated were almost equally men and women, and included some children.
-There is evidence that the underlying chalk beneath the graves was crushed by substantial weight, so the team concluded that the first bluestones brought from Wales were probably used as grave markers.
+There is evidence that the underlying chalk beneath the graves was crushed by substantial weight, so the team concluded that the first bluestones brought from Wales may have been used as grave markers.
 Radiocarbon dating of the remains has put the date of the site 500 years earlier than previously estimated, to around 3000 BC.
 A 2018 study of the strontium content of the bones found that many of the individuals buried there around the time of construction had probably come from near the source of the bluestone in Wales and had not extensively lived in the area of Stonehenge before death.

 Between 2017 and 2021, studies by Parker Pearson and his team suggested that the bluestones used in Stonehenge had been moved there following dismantling of a stone circle of identical size to the first known Stonehenge circle (110 m) at the Welsh site of Waun Mawn in the Preseli Hills.
 It had contained bluestones, one of which showed evidence of having been reused in Stonehenge.
 The stone was identified by its unusual pentagonal shape and by luminescence soil dating from the filled-in sockets which showed the circle had been erected around 3400–3200 BC, and dismantled around 300–400 years later, consistent with the dates attributed to the creation of Stonehenge.
 The cessation of human activity in that area at the same time suggested migration as a reason, but it is believed that other stones may have come from other sources.